GAMI-STUDIO/Blockchain/README.md

 ### Player Onboarding and Wallet Management

-- Upon signing up, players receive an abstraction wallet, which will be used for all in-game activities unless they opt for their own custodial wallet.
+- Upon signing up, players receive a wallet, which will be used for all in-game activities unless they opt for their own custodial wallet.
-- Abstraction wallets allow free transactions for players, with gas fees covered by the treasury.
+- Smart contract wallets allow free transactions for players, with gas fees covered by the treasury.
 - Players using their custodial wallets must ensure they have the native chain token for gas.
-- Players can switch between wallets at any time and transfer assets freely between their abstraction and custodial wallets.
+- Players can switch between wallets at any time and transfer assets freely between their Smart contract and custodial wallets.

 ### Wallet Usage and Gas Fees

-- The abstraction wallet system ensures that new and casual players can participate in the game without worrying about transaction fees.
+- The Smart contract wallet system ensures that new and casual players can participate in the game without worrying about transaction fees.
 - The fee treasury mechanism, funded by the ERC20 token transaction fees, underpins this feature, ensuring a sustainable model for covering in-game transaction costs.

 ## Features

 - **Visual NFTs**: Enhance your game with unique, visually appealing assets that come with exclusive in-game perks.
 - **ERC1155 Standard**: Utilizing the flexible and efficient ERC1155 standard for managing multi-token types.
-- **Account Abstraction**: Streamline the player onboarding process with automated wallet addresses for new sign-ups and personal wallet integration.
+- **Smart Contract Account**: Streamline the player onboarding process with automated wallet addresses for new sign-ups and personal wallet integration.

 ## Final Notes: Pending Items and ERC20 Token Update